PRIVACY POLICY

 Introduction

 This Privacy Policy explains how we collect, use and disclose your personal information, how you may access that information and how you may seek the correction of any information.
 It also explains how you may make a complaint about a breach of privacy legislation.
+Our main purpose for collecting, using, holding and sharing your personal information is to facilitate the provision of healthcare services to you by the independent practitioners consulting from our practice.
+Only persons who need to see your personal information will have access to it.
+If we need to use your information for any other purposes, we will seek additional consent from you to do so.

-This Privacy Policy is current from 1st February 2022.
 From time to time we may make changes to our policy, processes and systems in relation to how we handle your personal information.
 We will update this Privacy Policy to reflect any changes.
 Those changes and the most up-to-date version of the policy will be available on our website (www.progenics.com.au); we can also provide a copy via email or hardcopy at our practice.

 Collection